Puppy potty training is an exercise in patience and love.

 There are critical opportunities for your puppy to succeed with potty training based on schedule:

-In the morning: What do you have to do when you wake up?
+In the morning: What must you do when you wake up?
 Pee.
 Dogs are no different.
 Ensure you get your puppy outside as soon as possible.
-Si e the urge to urinate is so strong in the morning, it’s an ideal opportunity to help your puppy succeed — they’re guaranteed to go.
-This is a prime opportunity for praise to let your dog know it is doing a great job!
+Since the urge to urinate is so strong in the morning, it’s an ideal opportunity to help your puppy succeed—they’re guaranteed to go.
+This is a prime opportunity for praise to let your dog know it is doing a great job.

-Following feedings: Ensure you take your young puppy out around 30 minutes after their meal.
-To help with potty training (and weight control later in the dog’s life), most veterinarians recommend serving meals at the same time every day rather than free feeding or grazing.
+Following feedings: Ensure you take your young puppy out around 30 minutes after its meal.
+Most veterinarians recommend following a feeding schedule and serving meals at the same time every day rather than free feeding or grazing to help with potty training (and weight control later in the dog’s life).
+Most puppies need to poop about 30 minutes after they eat.

-After naps, play, and exciting events: Dogs get excited at the groomer or the vet!
-Ensure they get a chance to go after their stimulating and social activity, including playtime.
+After naps, play, and exciting events, Dogs get excited at the groomer or the vet.
+Ensure they can go after their stimulating and social activity, including playtime.
 Additionally, most dogs need to go out after they wake from a nap.

 Time to leave: Set your puppy up for success by allowing it to go potty outside before you leave it at home (or before you take it in the car).